Dan6erbond/Banhammer.py/README.md

 ## Usage
 ### Installation
-Currently the PyPi release of Banhammer.py has not been tested which is why we recommend just cloning the repository to your local machine after which you can `cd` into the directory with the files to install the requirements which are notated in the [requirements.txt](requirements.txt) file:
+Currently the PyPi release of Banhammer.py has not been tested which is why we recommend cloning the repository to your local machine after which you can `cd` into the directory with the files to install the requirements which are notated in the [requirements.txt](requirements.txt) file:
  - `pip install -r requirements.txt`

 ### Quick Example